What is NeoKite?

 In 2012, NeoKite artists and volunteers are working with classes from the Questa Alta Vista Elementary and Rio Costilla Elementary Schools, introducing them to the history and art of tethered aircraft.
-3 days of kite and windsock-making workshops are followed by field trips to the Wild River Recreation Area to fly and install the students’ new wind-art creations.
-The project culminates in the fall with a kite and banner exhibition at Ocho in Questa, as part of NeoRio and ISEA2012, featuring colorful wind-art creations and videos by students, community members and artists.
-Find out how to sponsor a kite below!
+3 days of kite and windsock-making workshops were followed by field trips to the Wild River Recreation Area to fly the students’ new wind-art creations.
+The project culminated in the fall with a kite and banner exhibition at Ocho in Questa, as part of NeoRio and ISEA2012, featuring colorful wind-art creations and videos by students, community members and artists.

 Kite-Making Workshops in the Schools

 Over the course of 3 short workshops, five artist volunteers work with students to introduce them to the history and art of kite-making as well as guide them through the process of making their own kites and banners to fly during upcoming local field trips and be included in the NeoKite exhibition in the fall of 2012 (see below for details).
 The kite-making process is documented with still photography and on video.